felixkan1/cryptovis/README.md

-# Crypto Vis
+# Crypto Watch

 Keep up to date with cryptocurrencies

-We provide up to date info on prices, social feeds(twitter and reddit) and watch list on your favourite cryptocurrencies
+Crypto Watch is a React app built for checking the latest prices and social feeds of the top 250 cryptocurrencies

 Data provided by [CoinGecko API](https://www.coingecko.com/en/api)

 [Demo](https://cryptovis.herokuapp.com/)